Liz is a licensed veterinary medical technologist. She acquired a B.S. in veterinary medical technology from Lincoln Memorial University.

 The excitement of returning home after surgery may make your pet want to eat or drink excessively, which may result in vomiting and upset stomach.
 To avoid this, restrict access to water for an hour or two until your pet has quieted down.
-Then allow only small amounts of water for the first 8 hours, even if your pet has not vomited or displayed signs of nausea, only resume normal feeding the next day.
+Then allow only small amounts of water for the first eight hours, even if your pet has not vomited or displayed signs of nausea.
+You should only resume normal feeding the next day.

 If your pet is sent home with medications, give only as directed.
 If your pet is already on medications before surgery, consult your veterinarian before continuing to give them.
 Never give your pet human medications such as acetaminophen, aspirin, etc., as they are extremely toxic to animals.

 Feed your pet their regular diet, unless instructed otherwise by your veterinarian or veterinary technician.